How the Journey Started

 Me in my movie uniform on Day 1

-I found out that the movie was based on the World War II battle between the US Army and Japanese Imperial Forces in the South Pacific jungle clad island of Guadalcanal located in the present day country of the Solomon Islands.
-I would be one of the US Army soldiers and ironically because it was so difficult for Americans to obtain a work visa for Australia, I was one of the only Americans that worked as an extra.
-Aside from the main actors, who were mostly American, the extras were all Irish, British, Aussie and Kiwi.
+As the day went on, I learned that the movie was based on the World War II battle between the US Army and the Japanese Imperial Forces on the island of Guadalcanal, located in what is now the Solomon Islands.
+It was a powerful, dramatic story, and I was one of the US Army soldiers involved.
+What struck me as ironic was that despite the film being set in the South Pacific and the production being in Australia, I was one of the only Americans working as an extra.
+The rest of the extras were a mix of Irish, British, Australian, and Kiwi, all adding to the diverse atmosphere on set.

 Me and the other extras marching to a set location